arobirosa/hybris-cms-components/README.md

 # Notes about the code
 * The attributes are only localized in English
 * The NewsletterSignUpCMSComponent don't store the email in the database or send it to an external system.
 You have to implement this step yourself
 * The permissions for the CMS components aren't configured.
 You can do this with a Areco Deployment Script
+* Because the CMS components are usually edited with SmartEdit, they don't have any backoffice configuration
+* Because the test data of the stores is imported in the "Create Project" step, Areco Deployment Manager also runs in this step.